New World Order in the Court: A Dispatch From the Alex Jones Trial

 In that framework, Jones v.
 Jones would be a kind of modern-day Scopes Monkey Trial on mail-order nootropics, a showcase that would say something meaningful about truth or modernity or whatever.
 It’s “a referendum on politics, the internet, and the media in the post-Trump ecosystem.”
 In Judge Naranjo’s courtroom, a pained nation would get “a rare shot at the truth.”

-It’s hard to imagine a place the character of Alex Jones would enjoy spending time less than district court at the Heman Marion Sweat Courthouse, in downtown Austin, a New Deal-era fortress with tall, white stone faces.
+It’s hard to imagine a place the character of Alex Jones would enjoy spending time less than district court at the Heman Marion Sweatt Courthouse, in downtown Austin, a New Deal-era fortress with tall, white stone faces.
 A cornerstone commemorates that the courthouse was built with the assistance of the Most Worshipful Grand Lodge of Texas, of the Ancient Free and Accepted Masons.
 You enter the building through the basement, like a rat, and ascend through dark and gloomy halls to the third floor.
 The courtroom itself, like most courtrooms, is dinky—florescent lights and wood ceiling fans.

 Advertisement